• Skip to primary navigation

 Includes:

-• Use of tanks, weights, and weight belts
+- Use of cylinders, weights, and weight belts

 The trip price does NOT include airfare.
 It also does not include fuel tax, chamber support fee, tourist card, or Galapagos National park fees (payable on the boat).
 You must give us your cabin choice when you enroll.
 Please view the cabin layout and make a selection before calling.
 Cabins are assigned on a first-come / first-served basis, with priority going to buddy pairs.